For decision-makers · L&D / training manager

 - Can I use tuition reimbursement or workforce funds to pay for team certifications?

-- Often, yes, and an L&D owner is usually the person positioned to set it up.
-IRC §127 educational-assistance plans let an employer provide tax-advantaged education benefits per employee per year up to the statutory exclusion; registered apprenticeship programs carry related-instruction funding; and state WIOA employer channels subsidize eligible training lists.
+- Often, yes, and an L&D owner is frequently the person positioned to set it up.
+IRC §127 educational-assistance plans let an employer provide tax-advantaged education benefits per employee per year up to the statutory exclusion; registered apprenticeship programs can carry related-instruction funding; and state WIOA employer channels may subsidise training that appears on their eligible list.
 Which levers cover exams versus courses depends on your plan documents and state — this is planning context, not tax advice, and your benefits counsel confirms it.

 - How many certifications should each role hold?